vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 Each Microservice should have it's own datastore.
 * Small team capable to work on design, web development, coding, database admin and operations.

+## When to use microservice architecture

+Consider this architecture style for:

+* Large applications that require a high release velocity.

+* Complex applications that need to be highly scalable.

+* Applications with rich domains or many subdomains.

+* An organization that consists of small development teams.

 ## Pros-and-cons